 - The sports bra is a 50-year-old technology with three distinct waves: compression-only, encapsulation engineering, biomechanically-validated high-impact.

-- Modern high-impact engineering reduces breast motion from 8–14 cm to 2–4 cm — the threshold of perceptually meaningful relief.
+- Modern high-impact engineering reduces breast motion from 8–14 cm to 2–4 cm — the threshold of perceptually significant relief.

 - The performance effect is real but small (~2% running economy); the bigger benefit is training tolerance and adherence.